betler/g-mail-relay-api/README.md

     + Last sending time (last trying to send the message)
     + Number of retries
     + to/cc/bc
     + ¿Body of the message?
-Still thinking about it, maybe gzipped in B64 to avoid space wasting
+Still thinking about it, maybe gzipped to avoid space usage
-    + Optional information storing none/statistics/all
 4. Support for NTLM authentication
 5. Support for several relaying servers
-6. Able to send email through a REST API - No auth intented
+6. Able to send email through a REST API (no auth)
 7. Able to relay email through a standard 25-smtp port
 8. Able to retry email sending for a specified number of times and specified amount of time.
 9. Support for callbacks in message sent or message NOK events